CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_09_Lab1_Ex03_Scheduled_Query.md

 In this task, you will create a scheduled query and connect it to the Teams channel you created in the previous exercise.

-1. Navigate back to Microsoft Defender **Microsoft Sentinel** navigation menu.
+1. Navigate back to Microsoft Defender portal, **Microsoft Sentinel** navigation menu.

 1. In the Microsoft Sentinel left menus, scroll down to the **Content management** section and select **Content Hub**.